• Skip to primary navigation

 Plumbers who specialize in this area are known as pipelayers.
 Here, they install pipes needed for the plumbing system.
 Mostly they fix drainage for storms or water mains.

-In this specialization, work is very strenuous because they also have to do with digging for pipes, as well as grading the trenches where the pipes will be placed.
+In this specialization, work is very strenuous because they also have to do with digging for pipes and grading the trenches where the pipes will be placed.

 The pipelayers secure the pipes by using special glue, welding, or cementing them firmly in place.